Inaugural Joseph F Uhler Memorial Intrasquad Classic

 I did not do debate in high school or college.

 In terms of PF, although I am not a fan of labels for judges ("tech," "lay," "flay") I would probably best be described as traditional.
 I really like it when debaters discuss the resolution and issues related to the resolution, rather than getting "lost in the sauce."
-What I mean by "lost in the sauce" is that sometimes debaters end up talking more about how the debate is going down rather than the actual issues at hand.
-Try your best to avoid debating debate and debate the resolution.
+What I mean by "lost in the sauce" is that sometimes debaters take on very complex ideas/arguments in PF and the time limits for that event make it very difficult for debaters to fully explain these complex ideas.

 Argument selection is a skill.
 Based on the time restrictions in PF debate, you should focus on the most important arguments in the summary and final focus speeches.
 I believe that PF rounds function like a funnel.
 You should only be discussing a few arguments at the end of the round.
 If you are discussing a lot of arguments, you are probably speaking really quickly, and you are also probably sacrificing thoroughness of explanation.
 Go slowly and explain completely, please.